axb2035/gym-chase/README.md

 - Remove human agent from `chase_play` repo and make the env work with `play(gymnasium.make('gym_chase:Chase-v1'))`.
 - Make everything more 'gymthonic'.
-- Add `.` to text render to differentiate locations from formatting spaces.
+- Add render option `machine` to omit spaces used for padding on stdout.
 - Add `pygame` render option.
 - Create a different reward function to encourage elimanting the robots as quickly as possible.